InnovativeInventor/InnovativeInventor/README.md

 - **[deeppacket](https://github.com/InnovativeInventor/deeppacket):** GAN to fool deep packent inspection (DPI) and circumvent censorship.

-- **[TrumpTweets](https://github.com/InnovativeInventor/TrumpTweet):** Machine generated Trump-like tweets.

 ### 🗄️ Archive Team
 I also have spent some time helping out [Archive Team](https://www.archiveteam.org/) by writing software that smartly queues some archiving jobs onto ~100 servers through an IRC interface.

 - **[queuebot](https://github.com/InnovativeInventor/queuebot):** A smart autoscaling queueing service for archivebot for eventual upload to the Internet Archive's Wayback Machine (WBM).
 Currently focusing on automatic archival of missing political and governmental twitter accounts.
 Was live on efnet/#archivebot.
+Messy code!

 - **[archivist](https://github.com/InnovativeInventor/archivist):**  Archiving politically and culturally important social media with archiveteam and archivebot (on IRC) to IA's WBM.
 Was live on efnet/#archivebot.
+Messy code!

 # 🧰 Tooling
-*I place a great emphasis on my tooling – my belief is that the more familiar I am with my tools, the better I am equipped to solve the problems I want to solve.*

 I usually write code in emacs and spend most of my time on my computer in terminal (alacritty).
 My dotfiles (somewhat up to date) are [here](https://github.com/InnovativeInventor/dotfiles).
 I usually use tmux over [mosh](https://mosh.org/) to remotely work and develop, but sometimes I use good old-fashioned ssh (using mosh (via Blink) on my school-issued iPad plus a bluetooth keyboard can be very productive!).
 For IRC, I use [WeeChat](https://weechat.org/) with several custom plugins and filters (may be open-sourced soon) and my nick is usually `maxfan8` (you can find me on [efnet](http://www.efnet.org/) and [hackint](https://hackint.org/), although I prefer the latter).